Naveensadanandan/Local_Retrieval_Augmented-Generation/README.md

 # NutriChat: Local Retrieval Augmented Generation System for Nutrition Textbooks

-**NutriChat** is an advanced Local Retrieval Augmented Generation (RAG) system designed to interact with a 1200-page PDF Nutrition Textbook.
-This project leverages cutting-edge natural language processing (NLP) and machine learning techniques to provide accurate and contextually relevant responses to user queries based on the textbook's content.
+**NutriChat** is an advanced Local Retrieval Augmented Generation (RAG) system designed to interact with a  Nutrition Textbook.
+This project leverages  natural language processing (NLP) and LLMs to provide accurate and contextually relevant responses to user queries based on the textbook's content.

 ## Project Overview